 Stockholm City Breaks

 Stockholm’s lure lies partly in the feeling one gets while there—that it isn’t all that urban, yet boasts some of Europe’s most distinctive cultural gems.
 Scattered throughout a series of islands between Lake Malaren and the Baltic Sea, the city beautifully blends the historic and modern with land and sea.
 Whether escaping to its world-class museums and galleries, medieval jungle of cobbled streets, or wooden houseboats, the capital's diversity will capture the heart of any traveller.

 Gothenburg & the Archipelago

-Home to the cobbled streets of the Haga District to winding canals running beside retro tram lines, and historic architecture enveloped in a vast nature reserve, the sprawling metropolis of Gothenburg is the perfect portal into West Sweden's vibrant diversity.
+From the cobbled streets of the Haga District to the winding canals running beside retro tram lines, and historic architecture enveloped in a vast nature reserve, the sprawling metropolis of Gothenburg is the perfect portal into West Sweden's vibrant diversity.
 Experience 'Lagom' and 'Fika' before sailing out to the car-free islands that comprise Gothenburg's breathtaking archipelago scattered across the sea.
-Combining city grit, innovative gastronomy and coastal tranquility, Sweden's second city has been recognised as one of the world's most sustainable destinations for over 6 years, and its green enterprise is ever-growing.

 Swedes know how to relax.
 Incorporated into daily life is the famed Fika, the almighty coffee break.
 Not to be confused with the grab-and-go coffee culture that permeates much of the Western world, Fika is a chance to slow down and appreciate life’s goodness.
 Coffee is always involved, and baked goods never fail to make an appearance.
 Alingsås in West Sweden, has been coined the capital of Fika.
 Here, guided tours tell the story behind the town’s café culture and Sweden’s love affair with coffee.